pmndrs/component-material/README.md

 vec2 myVarying2;
 ```

-**Note:**

 - Varyings don't have an initial value, only a type definition
 - As uniforms, varyings cannot be defined twice in the same shader, this will give a glsl error.
 So be careful not to define the same varyings inside the `head` tag.

 ## `<frag />` & `<vert />`

 The `frag` and `vert` tags have the function of injecting the shader text, passed as children, into the preconfigured shader of the threejs material.
 Let's see what it means with an example:

 ```jsx
 <ComponentMaterial uniforms={{ time: { value: 0, type: 'float' } }}>